Dingyi-Lai/Comparative-Study-of-Probabilistic-Causal-Effect-Estimation-with-Different-Global-Models/README.md

 ## Preprocessing the Data ##

-We have used two datasets for the experiments of this paper:

 1) The National Ambulance Surveillance System (NASS) dataset --> The national dataset of coded ambulance clinical records held by Turning Point, an Australian addiction research and education centre.
 This data is not an open dataset, therefore it was not possible to share this data here.
 Then, for the script codes that deal with this data, it was only possible to share the codes, to observe how was done the pre-processing and forecasting proceedings.

-2) The 911 Emergency Calls Dataset for Montgomery County --> an opened dataset from Kaggle containing the 911 emergency calls from Montgomery County (Pennsylvania-USA) from December-2015 to July-2020, where the raw data can be retrieved from this [link](https://www.kaggle.com/mchirico/montcoalert).

 In the `preprocess_scripts/calls911` directory, there are some wrangling and pre-processing script codes to adjust this Dataset 2.
 First, the `calls911_wrangling_code.R` file wrangles the raw data retrived from the link mentioned previously.
 Then, the `calls911_to_forecasting_code.R` file adjusts the time series from this dataset for the forecasting task.
 Finally, the files `adjustOrigTestDtSet.R` and `adjustOrigTraintDtSet.R`, execute some additional steps to format the training and testing datasets to be used for the DeepCPNet framework modelling, in the next steps that will be described in the sequence.